 1. What is an "LCS"?
 Why does the US military have to abuse the English language by making up acronyms for everything?
 The "LCS" is the size of a frigate with the mission of a corvette, so choose one of those English language terms.

-3. Where are the torpedo tubes?
+4. Where are the torpedo tubes?
 One of the LCS missions is ASW, but it has no ASW weaponry.
-Yes, it will have a helicopter, but what if the helicopter is broke down or off on a ferry mission?
+Yes, it would have a helicopter, but what if the helicopter is broke down or off on a ferry mission?
 What if the aircrew is asleep or operating 100 miles away and a submarine or incoming torpedo is spotted?
-Most corvettes have torpedo tubes for ASW torpedos, the LCS must have at least two.
+Most corvettes have torpedo tubes for ASW torpedoes, the LCS must have at least two.
 The LCS can carry the same lightweight torpedo as its helicopter, so its torpedo tubes are also magazines since those torpedoes can be removed and mounted on the helicopter if the situation warrants.
 If ASW is not a current mission, it can save weight and deploy without torpedoes.

-When operating in a significant wave height of six feet, regardless of the amount of fuel carried, the maximum endurance achieved for a wave-piercing catamaran LCS outfitted with all modular mission packages is less than seven days.
+When operating in a significant wave height of six feet, regardless of the amount of fuel carried, the maximum endurance achieved for an LCS outfitted with all modular mission packages is less than seven days.
 Especially noteworthy is that when restricted to a fuel reserve of 50% and a fuel carrying capacity of Day tanks, the maximum achieved endurance is only 4.8 hours when operating at a maximum speed of 48 knots.
 The LCS can achieve high speeds, however, this can only be accomplished at the expense of range and payload capacity.

 The requirement to go fast requires a seaframe with large and heavy propulsion systems.
 The weight of the seaframe, required shipboard systems (weapons, sensors, command and control, and self-defense) and modular mission packages accounts for 84% of the full displacement, and as a result, substantially limits total fuel carrying capacity.
-Since initial mission profiles required the high-speed capability less than 5% of the time, the end result is a ship that has very little endurance and a high-speed capability it will rarely use.
-Refueling, and potentially rearming, will require the LCS to frequently leave littoral waters and transit to Combat Logistics Force ships operating outside the littorals for replenishment.
+Since initial mission profiles required the high-speed capability less than 5% of the time, the end result is a ship that has very little endurance and a high-speed capability it would rarely use.
+Refueling, and potentially rearming, would require the LCS to frequently leave littoral waters and transit to Combat Logistics Force ships operating outside the littorals for replenishment.